Visiting an in-network dentist can help reduce your costs and the amount of paperwork you must file.

-- An in-network dentist has contracted with your insurance company to provide dental services at a discounted rate to you
+- An in-network dentist has contracted with your insurance company to provide dental services at a discounted rate to you.

-- Dentists who contract with insurance companies often have their licenses and certifications confirmed
+- Dentists who contract with insurance companies often have their licenses and certifications confirmed.

-Knowing the difference between which dentists are in-network and which are out of network can help you save you money and reduce paperwork.
+Knowing the difference between which dentists are in-network and which are out of network can help save you money and reduce paperwork.

 What is an out-of-network dentist?

 An out-of-network dentist is a dentist who is not contracted to provide services under your insurance plan.
-You will usually pay more out of your own pocket for services at an out-of-network dental office.
+You will typically pay more out of your own pocket for services at an out-of-network dental office.